 He met me at the hostel and we got a train from Churchgate station to Mahalaxmi to see Dhobi Ghat, this would have been easy to see myself as you see it from the bridge right outside the station but this was my first time taking the train in Mumbai (which is actually really easy to do too) but Arpan was able to explain lots to me which I wouldn’t have known without him.
 We then got back on the train to Dadar to see the very busy Flower Market, then caught a local bus to Worli Village and Worli Fort before heading back through the City to Colaba.

 It was so nice to hear and learn about the City from him.
-If you would like to go on a City Tour with him and I would recommend it, contact him on: +91 99877 47983 or email@example.com
+If you would like to go on a City Tour with him, contact him via the Facebook Page.

 Dharavi Slum Tour

 A Slum Tour in Mumbai is something I had wanted to do for a long time but I wanted to be sure I did a tour that was ethical, responsible and that gives back to the Slum.

 Luckily I found out about Dharavi Slum Tour with Reality Tours.